 Today is the final day of your trek, back tracking the way we started this epic journey.
 On arriving Lukla you can check in to your rooms and then fix a meeting with the staff for the last night party.
 Your guide will arrange and fix a time for the evening.
 You can collect your group tipping and give it to your guide.
 He will put them in separate envelopes according to the names of the staff and their share and give them back to you.
 Usually our groups have a farewell speech and distribute the tips which will be followed with a few song and dances.

-Usually it is an early morning flight to Kathmandu.
+Weather permitting, we will fly early to Ramechhap and then drive to Kathmandu.
 Upon arrival to Kathmandu we check in to our hotel and the rest of the day is free to take showers, spa, shopping etc.

 Day 21: Free day

 We have allowed this extra day as a buffer day in case of flight cancellation from Lukla back to Kathmandu.
 You can use this day to do some extra sightseeing around Kathmandu valley.
 Your group leader can suggest and help organize sightseeing trip to some of the most famous sites around the valley.